-The purpose of this report is to determine factors and policies that garner a successful startup ecosystem as well as evaluate private practices that accelerate growth to a startup ecosystem.
+This report aims to determine factors and policies that garner a thriving startup ecosystem and evaluate private practices that accelerate the growth of a startup ecosystem.
 The company primarily focuses on the factors and practices that make an early-stage startup a successful venture.

-It's a great honour for technology Kiwi’s who participate in this ranking survey.
+It's a great honour for technology Kiwis who participate in this ranking survey.
 Certainly a bold step towards developing a healthier and more efficient startup ecosystem in New Zealand.
-More than 100 kiwi startups took part in this benchmark survey, and this was the first time for most of them.
+More than 100 kiwi startups took part in this benchmark survey, which was the first time for most of them.

 This is certainly a headway for New Zealand technology entrepreneurs, to work in a collaborative environment toward more innovative and healthier startup scenes in New Zealand.

-Mr. Marcel, Chairman of NZ Angel Association expressed his thoughts; saying:
+Mr. Marcel, Chairman of the New Zealand Angel Association, expressed his thoughts; saying:

-There are however challenges faced by the kiwi startup ecosystem, mainly having a below the average performance rate and a low domestic experienced execs.
-As Mr. Phil McCaw, Founder and Managing Partner at Movac puts is in another way:
+There are however challenges faced by the kiwi startup ecosystem, mainly having a below-average performance rate and low domestic experienced execs.
+As Mr. Phil McCaw, Founder and Managing Partner at Movac puts it in another way:

-There are however great statistical figures for New Zealand's fast-growing startup ecosystem, worth more than $800 million, the future is certainly shining brightly.
-This creates an opportunity for NZ policy makers and Industry execs. to play their part in creating opportunities for early-stage startups, by attracting talent globally and improve angel asset class to get stronger on the growth index.
+There are significant statistical figures for New Zealand's fast-growing startup ecosystem, worth more than $800 million; the future is undoubtedly shining brightly.
+This creates an opportunity for New Zealand policymakers and Industry execs. to play their part in creating opportunities for early-stage startups, by attracting talent globally and improving the angel asset class to strengthen the growth index.

-This survey would not have been possible without the help of following names:
+This survey would not have been possible without the help of the following names: